-On no account should a child come to school with medicine if he/she is unwell.
-Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary, the emergency services.
-Pupils should not bring any medication to school for self-administration.
+On no account should a child come to school with medicine if he/she is unwell to self-administer.
+Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine providing they have completed and signed documentation (Template B).
+If a pupil refuses their medication, they should not be forced, staff will contact the parent/guardian and if necessary the emergency services.